Sudheer’s First-Ever Snowfall Trek: A Daydream Coming True With Thrillophilia!

 But, There is Always A But…

 It snowed the whole night.
-The next morning when we were preparing for the Pangarchulla trek, we were informed that the full peak trek would not be possible as the trail got blocked.
-By then I had gathered up the courage to conquer the world (I was a bit too excited), and again, I found some like-minded people like me and we all asked our trek leader to at least start the trek.
+The next morning when they were preparing for the Pangarchulla trek, they were informed that the full peak trek would not be possible as the trail got blocked.
+By then he had gathered up the courage to conquer the world (he was a bit too excited), and again, he found some like-minded people like him and they all asked their trek leader to at least start the trek.

-There were just 4 of us, including our trek leader, and we could only complete the Mini Pangarchulla trek, covering around 3 km.
+There were just 4 of them, including their trek leader, and they could only complete the Mini Pangarchulla trek, covering around 3 km.
 It was still snowing and the road ahead seemed too dangerous (yes, the excitement faded as well).

-Coming back, our trek leader informed the group about the increasing chances of heavy snowfall, and the possibility of us getting stuck.
-So, he suggested that we start downhill the very day.
-I had heard before that descending is easier, but no one told me that it was more dangerous with increased chances of slipping.
+Coming back, their trek leader informed the group about the increasing chances of heavy snowfall, and the possibility of them getting stuck.
+So, he suggested that they start downhill the very day.
+He had heard before that descending is easier, but no one told him that it was more dangerous with increased chances of slipping.
 So, after a few topples and tumbles, the entire group reached Dhak Village.

-We completed the 5-day trek in 3 days, and it was an achievement of my life!
-I had never expected my first trek to be this thrilling.
-Since I had two more days on my hands, I decided to stay in Joshimath and explore nearby places like Kalpeshwar and Auli.
+They completed the 5-day trek in 3 days, and it was an achievement of his life!
+He had never expected his first trek to be this thrilling.
+Since he had two more days on his hands, he decided to stay in Joshimath and explore nearby places like Kalpeshwar and Auli.

 The Mind Forgets, But The Heart Remembers

-I experienced my first snowfall, on my first-ever trekking adventure.
-This entire trip still holds a very special place in my heart, and I shall keep the memories safe forever.
+He experienced his first snowfall, on his first-ever trekking adventure.
+This entire trip still holds a very special place in his heart, and he shall keep the memories safe forever.

 Firstly, the food team.
 Hats off!
 No praise can do justice to your efforts.
 Secondly, the people.
-I know I was a bit under-prepared for such an experience, but thanks again to my blank mind, I enjoyed their company a lot!
+He knows he was a bit under-prepared for such an experience, but thanks again to his blank mind, he enjoyed their company a lot!

 No complaints, no regrets!